Occult and spiritual art by Arjan Winkelaar

-The feeling of lines on paper is more magnetic then paint can be.
-Drawing is the best way to be guided by your intuition.
+The feeling tracing lines on pieces paper is more magnetic then things made with paint can be.
+Drawing is the best way to be guided by your intuition or subconscious.
 Automatic drawing is the way, my way.

 Deities and altar pieces